shamayeeel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To  execute permission to the owner of the file
+Write a script that sets the permission to the file